Kfollen93/Mini-Reference-Guide/README.md

   void ChangeHealth() { // Code to change health };
   healthChangeHandler = ChangeHealth;
   ```
-  This may not look at that useful, but the real magic and help of delegates come into play when you set up your delegate to call several different functions from different scripts.
+  This may not look at that useful, but the real magic and help of delegates come into play when you set up your delegate to call different functions from different scripts.
 For example:

 ```cs
 public class BaseEnemy : MonoBehaviour, IDamageable